cooke001/papers/journal.md

 # Results
 We report there is in fact gas.

+# Figures
+This is a figure, that is in fact text.

 # Further Work
 Feel like moving on to a different discipline, maybe the arts.